-I argued that Chevron doctrine is based on the assumption that where the law leaves a margin of ambiguity, it expresses the intention of Congress to delegate interpretive authority to the administrative authorities and not to courts.
-This is in light of the advantages of the administrative authority over the court in terms of professional expertise and also in terms of democratic representation.
-This assumption does not comply with the basic assumptions of the legal system in Israel, where the interpretive authority of law is vested in the judicial branch and not subject to delegations.
-I also argued that the absorption of the Chevron doctrine in Israel may undermine the status of the Attorney General as the interpreter of the law and therefore it does not reconcile with the basic principles of the Israeli public law.
+I argued that Chevron doctrine is based on the assumption that when there is an ambiguity in legislation, it expresses the intention of Congress to delegate interpretive authority to the administrative authorities and not to courts.
+This conclusion is based on the advantages of the administrative authority over the court in terms of professional expertise and in terms of democratic representation.
+However, this position is not consistent with the basic assumptions of the legal system in Israel, where the interpretive authority of law is vested in the judicial branch and not subject to delegation.
+I also argued that applying the Chevron doctrine in Israel may undermine the status of the Attorney General as the interpreter of the law and therefore cannot be reconciled with the basic principles of the Israeli public law.

 Finally, there is no doubt that Israeli law could be enriched by exposure to the Chevron doctrine, even if its direct application to Israeli law does not conform to some of the basic guidelines of the Israeli public law at this time.